Review of Convenience Store Woman (2016)

 36-year-old Furukura Keiko has spent half her life working part time, five days a week, at a convenience store.
 She loves it, but begins to have her doubts about the lifestyle when she encounters a deadbeat incel who can’t stop talking about the Stone Age and the pressure to conform for social status.

 The novel has two tragic aspects.
-The first is that Furukura is clearly autistic, and not stereotypically brilliant like Rain Man (1988) or Sheldon Cooper.
+The first is that Furukura Keiko is autistic, and not stereotypically brilliant like Rain Man (1988) or Sheldon Cooper.
 Her autism is somewhat realistic: Too realistic to be heartwarming or very funny, but probably not realistic enough to champion the interests of autistic people in society.
 In the end, Murata positions Furukura’s profound alienation and corporate subjugation as a funny quirk of personality, more than an illness or injustice, which is awkward.